lukaswenzl/RomanxCMB/README.md

 ## Run forecast

 Ini files specify the full pipeline to calculate the observables based on a set of input parameters.
-Making use of a pre-calculated data vector and covariance matrix cosmosis also calculates the likelihood.
+Making use of a pre-calculated data vector and covariance matrix, cosmosis also calculates the likelihood.
 For a forecast the fiducial data vector and the estimated covariance matrix are used.

-To create the datavector for a <scenario> run the corresponding create_datavetor_<scenario>.ini file.
-Then, run the pipeline with the corresponding params_<scenario>.ini file.
+To create the datavector for a scenario run the corresponding create_datavetor_scenario.ini file.
+Then, run the pipeline with the corresponding params_scenario.ini file.

 In the paper we consider 3 survey scenarios: HLS optimistic corresponds to no extension; HLS conservative corresponds to the _pessim extension; Wide scenario corresponds to the _wide extension.

-To make the code run without downloading the large files reference above the example below only calculate the gaussian covariance matrix.
+To make the code run without downloading the large files referenced above the example below only calculates the gaussian covariance matrix.

-First create a datavector.
+First create a datavector

 ```
 cosmosis modules/RomanxCMB/create_datavector_gaussian_covariance.ini
 ```

-Run the test sampler which calculates one likelihood and outputs all observables into a folder named 6x2pt_Roman_SO_gaussian.
+Then, run the test sampler which calculates one likelihood and outputs all observables into a folder named 6x2pt_Roman_SO_gaussian.
 In the ini file in line 20 all the modules used are listed in order.

 ```
 cosmosis modules/RomanxCMB/params.ini